elxior/wax-shop/README.md

 ## Installation instructions

-### Caveats
-- This will change after we update to 5.5, that will allow us to do a better automated installer
-- This doesn't account for seeding the admin navigation links and user privileges.
-Coming soon...

 ### Start with a working wax app
 Go through the normal process to set up wax, and run the wax installer including any wax modules you want EXCEPT don't run any of the legacy shop installer modules.